jimmychenn/ascend/README.md

 ```
 npm run zip
 ```
-And use the ascend.zip file to upload to AWS Elastic Beanstalk and deploy.
+And use the ascend.zip file that is output to upload to AWS Elastic Beanstalk and deploy.